bagder/log/README.md

-   special characters in file and field names have changed in recent specs and Firefox and Chrome both now encode them differently (now using percent-encoding) than way back (for at least Firefox this is a recent change, that happened somewhere between verion 88 and 92). curl still encodes the names using "the old" way (using a backslash method).
+   special characters in file and field names have changed in recent specs and Firefox and Chrome both now encode them differently (now using percent-encoding) than way back (for at least Firefox this is a recent change, that happened somewhere between version 88 and 92). curl still encodes the names using "the old" way (using a backslash method).
 The correct course of action for this is not easy to tell as of this moment, as server-side receivers certainly will now have to deal with both encoding